mcdemarco/the-new-kitchen-cookbook/pie/redBean.md

 # Red Bean Pie

-Not to be confused with the popular [Korean Sweet Red Bean Pecan Pie](https://tastecooking.com/recipes/pecan-paht-pie/) or the Chinese and Japanese staple red bean hand pies, this red bean pie was an emergency Pi(e) Day recipe I interpolated between some [full-on bean custard](https://www.epicurious.com/recipes/food/views/bean-pie) recipes and [the claim](https://thepiejournal.com/anko-pie-japans-sweet-red-bean-delight/) thah you can put anko straight into a double pie crust and bake a pie.
+Not to be confused with the popular [Korean Sweet Red Bean Pecan Pie](https://tastecooking.com/recipes/pecan-paht-pie/) or the Chinese and Japanese staple red bean hand pies, this red bean pie was an emergency Pi(e) Day recipe I interpolated between some [full-on bean custard](https://www.epicurious.com/recipes/food/views/bean-pie) recipes and [the claim](https://thepiejournal.com/anko-pie-japans-sweet-red-bean-delight/) that you can put anko straight into a double pie crust and bake a pie.

 I usually make shortening crusts, so I just used a [single crust](../pie/crust.md).
 You can also use a store-bought pie crust.